IATI/iati-publisher-docs/docs/account.rst

 There are question mark icons next to each data entry field in IATI Publisher, which you can click on for guidance.

-You will receive a verification email after registering to the email address provided for your admin account.

 Option A: My organisation is new to IATI
 ----------------------------------------
 1. On the IATI Publisher homepage, click 'Join Now'